Showing posts with label Routine Activity. Show all posts

 OPTION (RECOMPILE);

-This query leverages the sys.dm_os_memory_clerks Dynamic Management View (DMV), which is an excellent resource for monitoring SQL Server memory.
-For more in-depth exploration of SQL Server memory and performance, check out these related articles:
+This query leverages the sys.dm_os_memory_clerks DMV.
+For more in-depth exploration of performance tuning, check out these related articles: